mcarr823/pi-tv-streamer/install/remotes/Argon.md

 It will install some packages and set things up for you.

-### Kodi

-Once the remote has been configured, open a terminal and run:
+### Make it work with streaming programs

+You will want to do one of two opposing things here, depending on how you plan to use the remote.

+Argon installs a Kodi keymap by default.
+This is great _if you only want to use the remote with Kodi_, but it's a problem if you want to use it with other apps.

+This is because we need to install a global LIRC config in order to make the remote work with _other_ apps.
+And we can't have both a global config and a Kodi-specific config, otherwise they'll double up and send the same command to Kodi twice.

+So if you are only planning on using a remote with Kodi, you should run:

 ```bash
 mkdir -p ~/.var/app/tv.kodi.Kodi/data/userdata/
 cp ~/.kodi/userdata/Lircmap.xml ~/.var/app/tv.kodi.Kodi/data/userdata/
 ```

-That will make sure the remote will work with the flatpak version of Kodi.
+That will make the remote will work with the flatpak version of Kodi.

-### Jellyfin and other software/websites

-TODO
+On the other hand, if you want to use the remote with other software, such as Jellyfin, you should follow the [LIRC setup guide](Lirc.md) in this repository (from the "Install XDoTool" step onwards).

 ## Other operating systems

 If you are using a Raspberry Pi, then the above instructions may still work even without Raspberry Pi OS.

-If you are using a different device, however, then the Argon remote will likely require manual setup using LIRC.
+If you are using a different device, however, then the Argon remote will likely require [manual setup using LIRC](Lirc.md).

-### LIRC
+### LIRC config file

 The Argon software automatically creates a LIRC config file for Kodi in: